ah-OOG-ah/Klaxon/README.md

 # Klaxon
 Adds klaxons, air-raid sirens, and other annoying blocks and items to Minecraft!
 Because we all needed that, right?

+# About 0.5-alpha
+This project will never have a 0.5-alpha, due to me accidentally labeling 0.3-alpha as 0.5-alpha and being unable to undo it.

 # Building

 ## IntelliJ